-Only stockholders of record at the close of business on the record date of vote the shares of Cerulean common stock that they held on that date.
-As of , 2017, are entitled to receive notice of the special meeting and to vote the shares of Cerulean common stock that they held on that date.
-As of , 2017 there were shares of common stock issued and outstanding.
+Only stockholders of record at the close of business on the record date of June 9, 2017, are entitled to receive notice of the special meeting and to vote the shares of Cerulean common stock that they held on that date.
+As of June 9, 2017 there were 29,031,728 shares of common stock issued and outstanding.
 Each share of common stock is entitled to one vote on each matter properly brought before the special meeting.